 BucketName: !Ref BucketName

-What happens when we use parameter like above ?
+What happens when we use a parameter like the above?

 - If you are referencing an SSM parameter in your template which doesn’t exist, you will get a validation error

-- If there are multiple occurrences of parameter, simply you can reference it everywhere you need
+- If there are multiple occurrences of a parameter, simply you can reference it everywhere you need

 That means, anytime when you are doing any stack operation, CloudFormation will fetch the current value at the time of operation and use it.

-If the value of parameter changes in parameter store and you want your stack to use updated value, Simply update your stack and it will use the updated parameter value.
+If the value of the parameter changes in the parameter store and you want your stack to use an updated value, Simply update your stack and it will use the updated parameter value.

 SSM parameter types that you can use.

-Lastly let’s see the different SSM parameter types that is allowed in your template.
+Lastly, let’s see the different SSM parameter types that are allowed in your template.

 AWS::SSM::Parameter::Name